peak-ai/platform-global-images/knowledge-base/non-root-user.md

 ARG PEAK_USER_ID
 ENV PEAK_USER_ID=$PEAK_USER_ID

-# Add a new user, this must have the UserId of PEAK_USER_ID
+# Add a new user, this must have the User ID of PEAK_USER_ID
 RUN id peak-user || useradd -m -d /home/peak-user -u $PEAK_USER_ID peak-user

 # Give the new user the permissions to the directory that it might need